EricPhifer/uof-gatsby/content/blog/the-basic-questions-who-what-when-where-why-and-how.md

 ---
-title: 'The Basic Questions &#8211; Who, What, When, Where, Why and How'
+title: "The Basic Questions &#8211; Who, What, When, Where, Why and How"
-date: '2020-04-16T12:05:45+00:00'
+date: "2020-04-16T12:05:45+00:00"
 status: publish
-permalink: /the-basic-questions-who-what-when-where-why-and-how
+slug: /the-basic-questions-who-what-when-where-why-and-how
-author: uofadmin
+author: Eric Phifer
-excerpt: ''
+excerpt: ""
 type: post
 id: 284
 category:
-    - 'The Basics'
+  - "The Basics"
 tag:
   - basics
 post_format: []
 ---

-I’m expanding primarily on what, how and why because *who* is simple – I’m studying the triune God, which includes God the Father, Jesus the Son and the Holy Spirit of God.
+I’m expanding primarily on what, how and why because _who_ is simple – I’m studying the triune God, which includes God the Father, Jesus the Son and the Holy Spirit of God.

-*Where* and *when* are slightly deeper, [Deuteronomy 6:7](https://www.biblegateway.com/passage/?search=Deuteronomy+6%3A7&version=HCSB) comes to mind.
+_Where_ and _when_ are slightly deeper, [Deuteronomy 6:7](https://www.biblegateway.com/passage/?search=Deuteronomy+6%3A7&version=HCSB) comes to mind.

 > Repeat them to your children.
 Talk about them when you sit in your house and when you walk along the road, when you lie down and when you get up.
 >
 > <cite>Deuteronomy 6:7</cite>

 This is talking about teaching the commands of God to your children – of course, speaking to the Israelites – but I take it in principle for when we should learn.